szocske19/lecture-notes-wiki/mdsd/2016/2016_incquery.md

 	This pattern shows the ``check`` block where you can write a wide range of _Xbase_ expressions (similar to Java).
 In this case, we define a regular expression.

 1. The previous queries were ill-formedness constraints.
 Now let's create a well-formedness constraint, which checks if an entity is well-formed.

-For that, we will need a helper query which introduces the ``find`` and the ``or`` keyword.
+This pattern shows how to reuse previously defined patterns as sub patterns.
+To do this, we use the ```find``` keyword then write the id of the sub pattern and finally add the variables.
+(Variables starting with ```_``` define _don't care_ variables, hence you cannot use them in other lines of the pattern).

+This pattern also shows how to connect independent bodies in a pattern.
+To do this, we use the ```or``` keyword that states the pattern has a match if the first _or_ the second _or_ the third _or_ etc body has a match.

 	```java
 	pattern badEntity(entity) {